basecs101/getting-started-with-rest-service/README.md

 * name -> request parameter key
 * Vikram -> request parameter value

-## -- what is spring framework and how spring boot and spring MVC are different? --------
+## What is Spring Framework and How Spring Boot and Spring MVC are different?

 1. Spring Framework:
    - Spring is a comprehensive Java-based framework used for building enterprise applications.